iamsayan/remove-wp-meta-tags/readme.txt

 == Changelog ==

-If you like Disable Easy Header Footer, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/remove-wp-meta-tags/reviews/?rate=5#new-post).
+If you like Easy Header Footer, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/remove-wp-meta-tags/reviews/?rate=5#new-post).
 It helps to keep development and support going strong.
 Thank you!

 = 3.2.1 =
 Release Date: April 28, 2019